nghttp2/nghttp2/README.rst

 STATUS
 ------

-SPDY/2
-    Most of the SPDY/2 functionality has been implemented.
+Most of the SPDY/2 and SPDY/3 functionality has been implemented.

-SPDY/3
-    CREDENTIALS frame has not been implemented yet.

 In both versions, the direct support of server-push has not been available yet.
 The application can achieve server-push using primitive APIs though.